In this article, we will discuss the essential topic of jurisprudence “Sociological School of Jurisprudence”. Let’s begin.

 The honor of the founder of the word ‘sociology’ belongs to the French philosopher August Comte.
 The legitimate object of scientific study, according to Comte, is society itself and not any particular institution of government.
-He emphasized the fact that men have ever been associated in groups and that it was in the social group and not in isolated individuals that the impulses originated, which culminated in the establishment of law and government.
-They rejected this view that the society rests on a person-oriented basis and the individual is the center point of law.
+He emphasized the fact that men have ever been associated with groups and that it was in the social group and not in isolated individuals that the impulses originated, which culminated in the establishment of law and government.
+They rejected this view that society rests on a person-oriented basis and the individual is the center point of law.
 His philosophy is thus an intense contract to the mechanistic philosophy current before his time.

 Eugen Ehrlich (1862-1922):-

 Ehrlich another eminent jurist of the sociological school primarily expounded the social basis of law.
-Like Savigny, he believed in spontaneous evolution of law but he did not hang on the past but conceived law in the context of existing society and thus evolved his theory of living law.
+Like Savigny, he believed in the spontaneous evolution of law but he did not hang on to the past but conceived law in the context of existing society and thus evolved his theory of living law.

 According to Ehrlich, the institution of marriage, domestic life, heritage, possession, contract, etc. governs society through living law which dominates human life.
 By living law, he meant the extra-legal control that controls my social reality.
 The central point of Ehrlich’s thesis is that the law of a community is to be found in social facts and not in formal sources of law.

 He says, “at present as well as at any other time, the center of gravity of legal development lies not in legislation nor in juristic science, nor in judicial decisions, but in the society itself.”
 Hence the living law is the fact that governs life and a proper study of law requires the study of all the social circumstances in which the law functions in society.
 A statute that is habitually disregarded is no part of living.